LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In each of these categories there are then several sub-categories divided into User Interaction Points.
 An overview of these is given in the subchapters as the following.
-There are also introductory examples which provide an overview of the basic functions in the *Examples* \ref{examples} section, as well as further examples in the online documentation [@MagneticReadoutProcessingReadTheDocs].
+There are also introductory examples which provide an overview of the basic functions in the *Examples* \ref{examples} chapter, as well as further examples in the online documentation [@MagneticReadoutProcessingReadTheDocs].

 ### Core Modules